The Trial of Henry Kissinger: Reception

 Tim Walker of The Austin Chronicle lauded Hitchens as "a brilliant polemicist and a tireless reporter.
 Both sets of skills are on display throughout this book as he presents damning documentary evidence against Kissinger in case after case."
 Reed Brody of Human Rights Watch praised the book, saying it "persuasively marshals the long-known, as well as the recently declassified, evidence" of Kissinger's involvement in things such as the 1973 Chile coup and the bombing of Indochina.

 Vietnam War whistleblower Fred Branfman argued that "only a nation in deep spiritual and psychological disarray could honor a man with as much blood on his hands as Henry Kissinger" and wrote that "[Hitchens's] book deserves much wider attention."
 Keith Phipps of The A.V.
 Club praised the text as a "persuasive, damning account of Kissinger's activities as an international power-broker", and said that "by the time the author—using the same careful, if one-sided, reporting—implicates Kissinger in the planned assassination of a dissident Greek journalist, it seems well within the bounds of plausibility."
 In the Los Angeles Times, Warren I. Cohen said Hitchens "does a lawyerly job of demonstrating Kissinger's involvement" in the 1973 overthrow of Salvador Allende and "also spells out the American role in the Greek junta's attempt in 1974 to assassinate Archbishop Makarios, president of Cyprus, and catches Kissinger and Ford acquiescing in the Indonesian invasion of East Timor in 1975."

 A month after Hitchens' death, John R. MacArthur of Harper's Magazine, while criticizing Hitchens's interventionism after the September 11 attacks, referred to The Trial of Henry Kissinger as a "landmark book".

 Conversely, in a review for The Daily Telegraph, author George Jonas accused Hitchens of using devices improper to nonfiction, arguing that in one passage the author "admits he is guessing, but this does not prevent him from starting the paragraph by placing 'a tremor of anxiety'—ie, a consciousness of guilt—into Dr Kissinger's mind.
 This device might be acceptable in a novel—except this is not a novel."
+Jonas further argues that Hitchens misrepresents and misleadingly shortens quotes and documents that he cites, and that he judges Kissinger unfairly for making policy decisions appropriate to his and his government's stance against communism and totalitarianism.

 Kissinger biographer Niall Ferguson regarded the book as "deeply flawed [and] based on very thin research".